Duties and responsibilities for both civil sub-engineers and civil engineers.

 1. Project Planning and Design:

-• Plan and design civil engineering projects like buildings, roads, bridges, and water systems.
+Plan and design engineering projects like roads, bridges, buildings, water systems.

-• Use software like AutoCAD, ETABS, and STAAD Pro for design and analysis.
+Use tools like AutoCAD, ETABS and STAAD Pro to analyze and design.

 2. Site Management: